Facebook Pixel

 TripUSAFrance’s advice on when to visit Provence

-If you’d like to see the lavender fields, we recommend visiting from mid-June to mid-July to make sure you don’t miss them.
-We strongly suggest visiting in mid-June to avoid the tourists; mid-August is the busiest time of year because the French come to Provence for their annual holidays.
+If you’d like to see the lavender fields: we recommend visiting from mid-June to mid-July to make sure you don’t miss the vibrant purple fields at their best.
+However, we strongly suggest avoiding the first two weeks of August as it is the busiest time of year when the French come to Provence for their annual holidays.

 Want to travel to Southern France like a local?

-CHECK OUT OUR “9 DAY SPECIAL LAVENDER SOUTHERN FRANCE” TOURS!
+CHECK OUT OUR “8-DAY SPECIAL LAVENDER SOUTHERN FRANCE” TOURS!

 Scroll to Top